OpenZWave/python-openzwave/README.rst

 - New installation process via pip

-- First, you need some build tools and libs.
+- First, you need to download some build tools and libs.
 On ubuntu, you should use :

      .. code-block:: bash